 M&S Pet insurance

-Avoid these household hazards for your pet when you return to work for a dog-proof home
+Avoid these household hazards for a dog-proof home

-Something to think about as you return to work is that you won't be around to spot any hazards to pets around the house and be able to pet proof them to make them safe.
-Now, as pets are left home alone, it's important to think about preventing accidents and leaving your furry family members safe when you aren't there.
+Something to think about if you are leaving your pet at home is that you won't be around to spot any hazards to pets around the house and be able to pet proof them to make them safe.
+It’s important to think about preventing accidents and leaving your furry family members safe when you aren’t there.

 How can I pet proof my home?

-Leaving your dog home alone (or other pet) can have its risks so it's important to make your home as safe as possible when you return to work to prevent your pet from getting into any danger.
+Leaving your dog home alone (or other pet) can have its risks so it's important to make your home as safe as possible to prevent your pet from getting into any danger.
 You should try to keep all cabinets and cupboards closed so your pet can't get in and find anything harmful it could eat or choke on.
 If there are any open wires or electrical cords your pet can chew on, keep them firmly stored away or covered.

 It's also important to ensure your house is secure, whether that's through putting up sturdy fencing in the garden, or being mindful of open windows, as when left alone, your pet may try to escape and find you.